Savatije Sokolović: Life

 He remained the Metropolitan of Herzegovina until his enthronement as the Archbishop of Peć and Serbian Patriarch in 1585, and served until his presumed death in 1586 when the last mention is made of him, regarding the finished construction of Piva.
 He died before Gerasim.
-Historian S. Novaković (1842–1915) concluded that his death place was in the Ubožac- or Božac Monastery, although this has since been refuted.
+Historian S. Novaković (1842–1915) concluded that his death place was in the Ubožac Monastery, although this has since been refuted.

 Savatije proved himself more energetic than his predecessors, and boldly and persistently, with the help of Grand Vizier Sokollu Mehmed Pasha (Mehmed-paša Sokolović) and other Islamized Sokolović family members, and other Viziers of Serbian origin, to work for the strengthening of Church autonomy.
 Unfortunately, chronicles have no further information on his life, as is the case with many other Serbian patriarchs.
 Both Savatije and Sokollu Mehmed Pasha are depicted on the interior frescoes.